'Our structure is designed to remain in motion'

 I believe in listening and responding rather than attempting to impose methods or set routines onto individuals who all have uniquely different needs.

-My studies with the Axis Syllabus International Research Community (www.axissyllabus.org) have profoundly inspired and shaped my work in recent years.
+My studies with the Axis Syllabus International Research Community (www.axissyllabus.org) have profoundly inspired and shaped my work in recent years both in massage therapy and in movement/dance.
 I continue to be amazed at how important movement is, and at how complexly interwoven it is with the rest of our physical and emotional well-being and function.

 I dedicate my work to integrating movement and manual therapy.
 Once the body's components all begin working in agreement with each other, alignment is a natural result, which facilitates agility and freedom from pain.